 Can whistleblowing be profitable?

-Whistleblowing is never about finding a gold mine - only in the USA and Ukraine whistleblower can get a reward.
+Whistleblowing is never about finding a gold mine — only in the USA and Ukraine a whistleblower can get a reward.
 Though, in many countries, informants can legally get a reward for reporting the location of the criminal.
 Some whistleblowers did gain fame (which is equal to questionable reputation), some of them got a reward, but mostly whistleblowers have troubles finding a new job, accessing legal aid and staying safe.